antonio59/vite-aafairshare/README.md

 ## Features

-- 🔐 Google Authentication (via Supabase)
+- 🔐 Google Authentication only (via Supabase) — no email/password login
 - 💰 Track and categorize expenses
 - 📊 Visualize spending patterns with charts
 - 🔄 Split expenses equally (50/50) or assign to one user (100%)